-

 Session 3: Regional Collaboration Labs

-Participants move into regional breakout groups organized by Educational Service District (ESD) regions.
+Participants moved into regional breakout groups organized by Educational Service District (ESD) regions.

-These conversations focus on implementation and action planning:
+These conversations focused on implementation and action planning:

 What ideas from earlier sessions could work in our region?